muhammadtalhas/talha-coin/README.md

 ## ICO
 I ICO'd the coin and donated the raised Ethereum to charity to get the whole experience of deploying token to the blockchain.

-<Transfer Receipt> //TODO post proof transaction block link when ICO complete
+--Transfer Receipt-- //TODO post proof transaction block link when ICO complete

 ## Etherscan Link
 [TalhaCoin (Rinkeby Testnet)](https://rinkeby.etherscan.io/address/0x51A537745c2D3be249Fe7AEE43cc7398657654b4)